Inside Chanel Fall Winter 2026

 These colors anchor the collection in the brand’s historical palette.

-However, subtle variations appear through accent shades such as pastel pink, light blue, and mint green.
+Subtle variations appear through accent shades — pastel pink, light blue, mint green.
 Graphic patterns introduce additional color contrasts that break the visual rhythm of the more neutral sections.

 Particularly striking moments occur when stronger colors punctuate the runway.
 A red pleated dress, for example, introduces a dramatic shift in tone within the otherwise restrained palette.